navneetnivu07/ECG-Arrhythmia-classification/README.md

 use local.py file

-download the model and put it in the folder called "model" in the root directory from Here is the link to the model: [Link](https://drive.google.com/open?id=1aFKVKz41A9fu8dX2KfwlEGV8vz9ljiuZ)
+download the model and put it in the folder called "model" in the root directory Here is the link to the model: [Link](https://drive.google.com/open?id=1aFKVKz41A9fu8dX2KfwlEGV8vz9ljiuZ)

-download the dataset from here https://www.physionet.org/content/mitdb/1.0.0/ this filr in the page -> Download the ZIP file (73.5 MB) and extract it to the root directory delete the 102-0.atr file coz hea file is missing for that
+download the dataset from here https://www.physionet.org/content/mitdb/1.0.0/ download this file in the page -> Download the ZIP file (73.5 MB) and extract it to the root directory delete the 102-0.atr file coz .hea file is missing for that